core-wg/oscore-key-limits/draft-ietf-core-oscore-key-limits.md

 However, although under typical circumstances an 'l' limit of 2^8 (4096 bytes) is acceptable, exceptional cases can warrant a higher value of 'l'.
 For instance, Block-wise Extension for Reliable Transport (BERT) extends the CoAP Block-Wise tranfer functionality, enabling use of larger messages over reliable transports such as TCP or WebSockets (see {{RFC8323}}).
 In case the OSCORE peers wish to take advantage of BERT functionality it becomes essential to opt for a higher value of 'l'.
 Thus accommodating the larger data chunks that can be used for BERT Block-Wise transfers.

+An alternative means of allowing for larger values of 'l', while still maintaining the security properties of the used AEAD algorithm, is to adjust the 'q' and 'v' values to compensate.
+In practice, this means reducing the size of 'q' and 'v', considering the new value of 'l', to ensure an acceptably low value of the IA and CA probabilities.
+A reasonable target for the IA and CA probabilities values is the threshold value of 2^-50 defined in {{I-D.irtf-cfrg-aead-limits}}.

 ## Additional Information in the Security Context # {#context}

 In addition to what defined in {{Section 3.1 of RFC8613}}, the following parameters, associated to an OSCORE Security Context, can be used for keeping track of expiration of an OSCORE Security Context and maintaining key usage below safe limits.